ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 ## Use TypeScript Compiler

 Depending on the TypeScript features / JavaScript syntax you're using, you may need more then just Greenwood's default capability of only type _stripping_.
-For these cases where you want to use the full TypeScript compiler for transpilation, you'll want set the `useTsc` flag.
+For these cases where you want to use the full TypeScript compiler for transpilation, you'll want to [setup TypeScript for Greenwood](/docs/resources/typescript/) and set the `useTsc` flag.

 <!-- prettier-ignore-start -->